 Child labor was common in the early 1900s, even being considered immoral.
 Many manufacturers hid that they use child labor.
-Newly founded National Child Labor Committee started the campaign against child labor and invited Lewis Hine as a photo reporter.
+The newly founded National Child Labor Committee started the campaign against child labor and invited Lewis Hine as a photo reporter.
 Next ten years, he made thousands of photos of little boys and girls under 16 involved in manufacture with low payment.

 His ability to sneak into the most closed factories and mines made him one of the most famous muckrakers.
 He pretended to be an inspector, vendor, industrial photographer, faced the violence, risking his health to take photos of child labor conditions.
-Being a documentary photographer, Hine didn’t use any photo editing, to show the real picture, and his shots become a great example of influential photography.
+Being a documentary photographer, Hine didn’t use any photo editing to show the real picture, and his shots become a great example of influential photography.

 14. Blind, Paul Strand, 1916.

-Paul Strand was the first one who started to take street photos.
+Paul Strand was the first one who started to take street historical photos.
 He moved aside from posture portraits to unrehearsed peoples’ depiction.
 His city street portraits imagine random people, mostly immigrants.
-Like the blind woman who was selling newspapers, models didn’t realize that the artist was taking pictures of them.
+Like the blind woman who was selling newspapers, models didn’t realize that the artist took pictures of them.
 Strand’s goal was to capture real expression without posing.
 So he used a trick – a false lens pointed the other direction than an actual photo lense.
 He was close enough to other modernist photographers, and this photo was published in Alfred Stieglitz’s magazine Camera Work and thus became a part of history.
 Strand’s portraits marked another tendency – a humanistic documentary.

 15. Bricklayer, August Sander,1928.